tmalesinski/mk51fx2500rom/README.md

 repository has a small tearing at the bottom that only affects bits around it.
 The FX-2500 image in that repository has some sharpness and other irregularities that make quite a few blocks wrong.
-Possibly quite a few errors could be fixed by not using examples of a one and a zero from one place in the photo for decoding all areas. `combine_*_images` functions combine bits from two images using manually selected mostly correct ranges.
+Possibly at least some errors could be fixed by not using examples of a one and a zero from one place in the photo for decoding all areas. `combine_*_images` functions combine bits from two images using manually selected mostly correct ranges.